 It also helps to keep abreast of technological developments and ensure that your business is taking advantage of the latest innovations to improve productivity.
 You can use the web or attend trade shows to stay on top of new technology.
 Trade shows are a great resource as software vendors often make their information available to attendees.
 You can also network with other organizations in your industry that may have already tried and tested new innovations.
 Finding out what your competitors are doing can narrow your search down for solutions that are specific to your industry.
-BDC's Consulting services can help you establish selection criteria and identify potential software suppliers.
+BDC Advisory Services can help you establish selection criteria and identify potential software suppliers.

 2. Review your existing setup